 To a large extent, the funding period has been used to absorb variations between financial projections and actual results.
 This approach has allowed us to meet a key objective of maintaining a plan to eliminate the unfunded liability while providing relative stability in assessment rates and in the benefit structure.
-With this in mind, we have constructed a foundation scenario incorporating recent results, assumptions on future performance and the elimination of the unfunded liability in 2022, which is a point in a range between 2020 and 2024.
+With this in mind, we have constructed a foundation scenario incorporating recent results, assumptions on future performance and the elimination of the unfunded liability in 2022; likely the earliest point in a range between 2020 and 2024.

-The target for total revenues for 2019 is \$415 million based on:
+The target for total revenues for 2020 is \$464 million based on:

-- a projection for insured firms' assessable payroll of \$11.4 billion, yielding assessment revenue of \$304 million, - investment income of \$104 million, and - revenue from self-insured employers of \$7 million (administration fee).
+- a projection for insured firms' assessable payroll of \$12.0 billion, yielding assessment revenue of \$318 million, - investment income of \$138 million, and - revenue from self-insured employers of \$8 million (administration fee).

-In 2019 the unfunded liability is expected to decrease by \$48 million.
-This results from the total revenue target of \$415 million minus
+In 2020 the unfunded liability is expected to decrease by \$73 million.
+This results from the total revenue target of \$464 million minus

-- claim costs of \$192 million (insured claims), - the growth in present value of the benefits liability of \$103 million, - administrative costs of \$65 million, - adjustment for future administration costs reducing liabilities by \$(2) million , - legislated obligations & system support of \$19 million, and - actuarial experience adjustment reducing liabilities by \$10 million.
+- claim costs of \$212 million (insured claims), - the growth in present value of the benefits liability of \$106 million, - administrative costs of \$65 million. - adjustment for future administration costs reducing liabilities by \$(2) million , - legislated obligations & system support of \$20 million, and - actuarial experience adjustment reducing liabilities by \$10 million.